-If you use medical marijuana, and plan on traveling this summer, become familiar with the word “reciprocity.”
+If you use medical marijuana, and plan on traveling, become familiar with the word “reciprocity.”
 First, do not travel with medical marijuana – transporting it across state lines, even between ‘legal’ states, can be considered illegal.
 So you need to know if the state you’re traveling to has 1) a medical marijuana program and 2) “reciprocity” with Florida, which means if that state accepts your Florida medical marijuana ID card.

 Note, rules change often.
 The information provided below is only to get you started and may be updated/changed at any time.
 You should reach out to the state you are traveling to in order to confirm any rules.
 Also, please consult the state for the most recent possession/cultivation limits and the current list of approved conditions.

 Here is a rundown of legal and medical marijuana state programs and if they accept Florida certifications.

 Alabama Governor Kay Ivey signed a law in mid-2021 authorizing the use of medical cannabis for 16 different conditions.
 However, their Medical Cannabis Patient Registry System is currently being built.
 It could be the end of 2022 before eligible patients can start applying for medical cannabis here.
 This is good news for Alabama residents, but state law eliminated reciprocity for out-of-state patients.
 This means a Florida Medical Marijuana certification will not be accepted in Alabama.

 Allows for both recreational and medical marijuana.
 Out of state medical marijuana cards are not recognized, but any adult over 21 can purchase at a recreational dispensary.